lievevisserr/lievevisserr/README.md

 ### Groningen

 I'm in my third year of my study Liberal Arts & Sciences.
 Back home I did a lot of programming courses before discovering that I wanted my main focus to be psychology.
 I felt like 'Neural Data Science' would be a perfect combination of these two interests.
 In Groningen I did a few introductroy psychology courses, like 'Love', 'War', and 'Social and Cultural Psychology'.
-Before starting my program I was already aware of the fact that I'm interested in people's thinking and behaviour and these courses just confirmed that this was gonna be my main focus for my studies.
+Before starting my program I was already aware of my interest in people's thinking and behaviour and these courses confirmed that this was gonna be my main focus for my studies.

 ### Future